 FORESTRY SCHOLARSHIPS - Research and Consultancy, Faculty of Science and Technology

-BACKGROUND ON ACIAR FORESTRY RESEARCH
+BACKGROUND ON ACIAR FORESTRY RESEARCH (APPLICATIONS CLOSED)

 In terms of the ACIAR scholarship scheme, Forestry is an area which has had limited interest from research students.
 There is a need for more research carried out in forestry.
 Therefore in 2017 two scholarships will be awarded for applicants interested in pursuing a Master's by research associated with an ACIAR related Forestry project.
 Successful applicants will begin their program in Semester 1, 2018 at USP.